artygo8/FindSlots-42/README.md

 ### Explained

-Once a slot is found you will be redirected to the slot page
+While the program is working, it is displaying dots, just so you know its active.
+Once a slot is found, a *!* will appear and you will hear a sound.